-Around the Bay: Business news from the Tampa Bay region
+Around the bay: Business news from around Tampa Bay

 By Times Staff

 Published March 26, 2007

 Dr. Joseph Cozzolino sees 40 patients a day, such as Sandra Grove, above, in his family medical practice, which is affiliated with Florida Medical Clinic.
 He treats people from "cradle to grave," he said.
 But Cozzolino is now treating something new: Self-esteem.
 Cozzolino recently opened a medical spa next to his family practice.
 It's called ReNew Institute MedicalSpa on County Road 54, west of Interstate 75, and it offers nonsurgical cosmetic treatments - such as Botox, Vibradermabrasion, laser hair reduction, mesotherapy and others - as well as weight loss and smoking cessation programs.
 Cozzolino said he gets the most enjoyment out of helping his weight loss patients, like Joanne Cicero.
 "The temptation to have a hamburger isn't there anymore," she said, as she bought a chocolate protein shake mix.